Chapter 16 Formatting PowerPoint Presentations

 When the Handout Master command is selected, the Handout Master contextual ribbon opens (Figure 12).
 The ribbon provides options for the page setup, placeholders, themes, and background:

-• Edit Theme group: Allow the user to change the theme.
+- Edit Theme group: Allows the user to change the theme.

 Using the Notes Master View Command

 When the Notes Master command is selected, the Notes Master contextual ribbon opens (Figure 13).
-The notes document contains the speaker’s notes along with the slide image (if selected).
-The options on the contextual ribbon include:
+The notes document contains the speaker’s notes, along with the slide image (if selected).
+The options on the contextual ribbon are as follows:

 Once the revisions are completed, the Close Master View command in the Close group should be selected.